Kumasi Ashanti, Ghana Travel Guide

 Provides limited facilities for departing passengers.
 Anticipate a small waiting area, a few kiosks for snacks, and fundamental restrooms.

-Departure taxes for international flights from ACC are typically included in your airfare.
-No specific exit fees usually occur at land borders for non-ECOWAS citizens.
+Departure taxes for flights abroad from ACC are typically included in your airfare.
+No specific exit fees usually take place at land borders for non-ECOWAS citizens.

 Traffic in Kumasi and Accra can be unpredictable, so always allow extra travel time to reach your departure point.
-Confirm all details in advance for a stress-free departure.
+Confirm all information in advance for a stress-free departure.